tthompson899/appointment/README.md

 ## How to run Test
 - Initialise the database seeder by running the command: `php artisan db:seed`
-- Remove the tables and add new data: `php artisan migrate:fresh --seed`
+- Remove all tables and add new data: `php artisan migrate:fresh --seed`

+**If you need to make changes to the database;**
+- Run the command: `php artisan migrate:fresh --seed`
-- Make your changes to the database then run the command again (`php artisan db:seed`) to confirm the changes.
+- Make your changes
+- Then run the command `php artisan db:seed` and confirm your changes in the database.